katpavan/unity-notes/README.md

 so if the class that this code is in, is added as a component it will kill the object it's on

+this is why you shouldn't name GameObjects, gameObject.

 ### pre-load ads (joao wrote this)

 ```